sxsw/rfm/README.md

 ### Source Code

 If you were tracking ginjo-rfm on github before the switch to version 2.0.0, please accept my humblest apologies for making a mess of the branching.
 The pre 2.0.0 edge branch has become master, and the pre 2.0.0 master branch has become ginjo-1-4-stable.
 I don't intend to make that kind of hard reset again, at least not on public branches.
 Master will be the branch to find the latest-greatest public source, and 'stable' branches will emerge as necessary to preserve historical releases.

+### To Do

+Repeating field compatibility, more coverage of Filemaker's query syntax, more error classes, more specs, and more documentation.

 ## Credits